Heaventh007/CG_RegisterItems-RCE-Patch/README.md

 Thankfully, without a bypass, this exploit **DOES NOT WORK** on retail consoles. \
 All it can do is trigger a stack protection and freeze the console.

-JRPC/XDevkit.dll are provided in the compiled release!
+JRPC.dll and XDevkit.dll are provided in the compiled release!

 ## The Exploit: